Uh-Oh! Travis Scott Is Not Serious About Kylie Jenner At All, Calls It A Fling And Tyga Is Jealous

 Goodbye, Tyga!
 Hope you have moved on

 The relationship of Kylie and Tyga has hit the lowest of the low and the highest of the high in a span of two years.
-They started dating in 2015 during Kylie’s 18th birthday; remember that red Ferrari the rapper gave her?
+They started dating in 2015 during Kylie’s 18th birthday.
+Remember that red Ferrari the rapper gave her?
 Since then, the couple has experienced a tumultuous on-and-off relationship.

 With them calling it quits this month, do you think they’ll hit it off again in the near future?
 We think so; their puppy love romance is very unpredictable.
 Yet, while the former couple isn’t on speaking terms right now, a third party stole the opportunity.
 Sorry, Tyga!

 Kylie Jenner has been enjoying her brief me-time moment for awhile.
 The young reality star spent the weekend partying and listening to the rave music at Coachella on Friday with somebody else.
-Rocking a neon-green highlighter-inspired wig, model Kylie Jenner wowed the people with her tight-fitting bum-baring golden dress.
+Rocking a neon green highlighter-inspired wig, model Kylie Jenner wowed the people with her tight-fitting, bum-baring golden dress.
 That’s one way to kick off the festivities!

 She was spotted getting intimate with Travis Scott at designer Jeremy Scott’s Moschino x Candy Crush party during the weekend.